geospoc/rural-school-mapper/README.md

 # Mask Generation

-Mask for each image(tile) is obtained using **roi-poly** package in Python.The data path inside the directory needs to be changed inside **label_unicef.py** file as **dpath** and target directory where mask is stored as **mpath** then the image will be plotted on the window and user can label out the area for school.
+Mask for each image(tile) is obtained using **roi-poly** package in Python.The data path inside the directory needs to be changed inside **label_unicef.py** file as **dpath** and target directory where mask is stored as **mpath** then the image will be plotted on the window and user can label out the area for school.On the console,the user has to run :
+'''
+python label_unicef.py

+'''

 # Model Training